Mountain Leader Info

 Exclusions

-The scheme does not cover;
+The qualification does not cover:

 • Rock climbing, nor does it cover the skills required for the planned use of the rope.

 • Walks undertaken in winter conditions.
-This scheme does not provide training or assessment of the skills required to cope with the hazards of winter conditions, particularly lying snow and ice.
+This qualification does not provide training or assessment of the skills required to cope with the hazards of winter conditions, particularly lying snow and ice.
 ‘Summer conditions’ are defined by the conditions prevailing and not by the calendar.

 Registration